-GOAL C-PA-4: Establish a no or low cost parking system with adequate parking facilities for coastal parks, beaches, accessways, and trails throughout the Sonoma County coast, with minimal impacts on views, public safety, and natural resources.
+GOAL C-PA-4: Establish a parking system with adequate parking facilities for parkland visitors throughout the Sonoma County coast, with minimal impacts on views, public safety, and natural resources.

 Objective C-PA-4.1: Ensure that adequate parking facilities, including no-or -low cost parking improvements, are provided for each new or expanded public access facility.
-(CCC REVISED)

-Objective C-PA-4.2: Identify, prioritize, and implement parking improvements, including no-or -low cost parking improvements at parklands.
-(CCC REVISED)
+Objective C-PA-4.2: Identify, prioritize, and implement parking improvements including no-or -low cost parking improvements at parklands.